pedrodesu/node.js-typescript-boilerplate/README.md

 - Remove boilerplate code

-The code inside src is just for testing purposes.
+The code inside src/ is just for testing purposes.
 Since you already verified it is working, modify it as you wish.

-Scripts usage:
+> You might also want to populate package.json with custom values, or perhaps remove or change any integration

+<h2>Scripts usage:</h2>

 `start:dev`